 Hormones are key factors in a child’s growth.
 Hormones are chemical messengers.
 They are made in glands and sent through the blood to other parts of the body.
 They deliver messages that tell the body to perform certain tasks.

-One hormone that is important for a child’s growth is growth hormone.
+Growth hormone is important for a child’s growth.
 It is made by the pituitary gland.
 The pituitary gland is a small organ in the body.
 It is the size of a pea and sits in the middle of the head at the bottom of the brain, just behind the nose.

 The pituitary gland sends growth hormone into the body, where it causes bone growth.
 Growth hormone helps the cells in a child’s bones to grow and divide.